Table of Content:

 Overheating Issue

-• Checking the CPU use of a device with the activity monitor or task manager is an effective cryptojacking test.
+• Checking the CPU usage of a device with an activity monitor or task manager is an effective cryptojacking test.

 Anti-Crypto Mining Browser Extensions